 Uber has been here for a while and now people will have another option for getting around town.

 With cheap fares and easy apps, more riders are using ride sharing.
-But traditional taxi businesses are suffering.
-"Guys used to be able to drive maybe three days a week, Thursday, Friday, Saturday, during football season and make a couple of thousand, probably more.
+But traditional city of south bend taxi businesses are suffering.
+"Guys used to be able to drive maybe three days a week, Thursday, Friday, Saturday, during notre dame football season and make a couple of thousand, probably more.
 With Uber we've got to work longer hours we got to work the entire week we got to work the entire season,” said Andrew Mwangi, Owner of South Bend Taxi.
 Mwangi says he loses about 50-percent of his past profits during football season because of Uber and Lyft.

-But ride sharing and taxis seem to have a different client base.
+But ride sharing and south bend taxi cabs seem to have a different client base.
 "Mostly Uber tends to target the student crowd,” Mwangi said.
-He says taxis sees a lot more older professionals.
+He says south bend taxis sees a lot more older professionals.
 "We’re a bit more experienced, we know the town better we're more reliable probably more trustworthy,” he said.
 A Lyft costs just 88 cents a mile, while Mwangi's cab runs $2.75.
 That means Lyft drivers don't make as much but there are still perks.
 Cheryl Thomas has a disabled daughter and a veteran husband.

 "I have to be able to take them to the hospital if they need to go and the doctors and all that stuff.
 So, this is a good job for me because I can take off whenever I want to,” said Thomas, an Uber and Lyft driver.
 The differences don't stop there.
 Taxi drivers are required to do a lot-- chauffeur licensing, and city licensing, annual physical, vision and drug testing, and city licensing.
 Uber and Lyft -- not so much.